 Datuk Hong has indirect shareholdings of 19,344,022 ordinary shares in the Company through Cambridge Asset Holding Limited, the holding company of Surin Bay Resort Sdn Bhd by virtue of Section 8 of the Companies Act 2016.

-He attended three (3) out of the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2019.
+He attended all the seven (7) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2020.